 Lake Mainit is an exceedingly deep and vast inland body of water situated between the provinces of Surigao del Norte and Agusan del Norte on the northeastern end of the island of Mindanao.
 A surface area of 17,430 ha (42,848 ac) makes Mainit the fourth largest lake in the Philippines, and a maximum depth of 223 m (732 ft) makes it the deepest lake anywhere in the country.

 Lake Mainit is also one of the most scenic lakes in the Philippines.
 Its waters are clean and clear, and arrayed all along its coasts are fishing villages.
-On its western shoreline rises a rugged wall of forested mountains and hills, while on the eastern side stretches flatlands encompassing rice paddies, corn fields, and banana plantations.
+On its western shoreline rises a rugged wall of forested mountains and hills known as the Malimono Mountain Range, while on the eastern side stretches flatlands encompassing rice paddies, corn fields, and banana plantations, beyond which looms the Diwata Mountains.
 Through these countryside plains runs the Pan-Philippine Highway, the country’s longest highway, and all who pass by this way are feted with picturesque views of the broad lake.

 12. Lakes Pandin and Yambo

-Amidst the clamor and commotion of the urban jungle that is San Pablo, there still remains a few places in the city where peace and solitude within Mother Nature’s tender embrace may be found.
+Amidst the clamor and commotion of the urban jungle that is San Pablo City, there still remains a few places in the city where peace and solitude within Mother Nature’s tender embrace may be found.
 Among those places are Lakes Pandin and Yambo.

 Pandin and Yambo are twin crater lakes lying alongside one another, bisected by a narrow and wooded ridge.
 Lake Pandin, the smaller of the two, spans an area of 20.5 ha (51 ac) and at its deepest point plumbs 63 m (207 ft).
 Its expanse of clear, greenish waters is surrounded by an equally green landscape of hillocks and knolls dense with tropical vegetation.